openstack-archive/fuel-plugin-ci/README.rst

 #.
 Vote configuration.

 #.
 Log publication
    The result of job are artifacts - logs and packages.
    Logs should be published on special web servers, where it can be accessible via gerrit.
-Web server deploys with puppet class fuel_project::web.
-Logs copy via ssh by job fuel-plugins.publish_logs.
-You should add new user with rsa key installed and necessary path accessible for write (like /var/www/logs).
-REPORTED_JOB_URL variable is responsible for url of logs in gerrit.
+ Web server deploys with puppet class ``fuel_project::web``.

+Logs copy via ssh by job ``fuel-plugins.publish_logs``.
+You should add new user with rsa key installed and necessary path accessible for write (like ``/var/www/logs``).

+The ``REPORTED_JOB_URL`` variable is responsible for url of logs in gerrit.

 Jenkins plugins installation
 -----------------------------
 We recommend to install these plugins for Jenkins.
 Some of them are necessary for CI and other is just useful and make your jenkins experience easier:

 * `AnsiColor <https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin>`_
 * `Ant Plugin <https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin>`_
 * `build timeout plugin <https://wiki.jenkins-ci.org/display/JENKINS/Build-timeout+Plugin>`_